spygi/timetrckr/README.md

 This script will help you calculate your working hours by recording boot, shutdown and time spent during lunch.
-I know, it should probably be named _lunchtime_ or something but _timetrckr_ sounds cooler (and more ambitious too :) )
+I know, it should probably be named _lunchtime_ or something but _timetrckr_ sounds cooler (and more ambitious too :) ) Wouldn't have been possible without the [Sleepwatcher daemon](http://www.bernhard-baehr.de/).

 ## Installation
-1. Clone this project.
+1. Clone this project: ```git clone git@github.com:spygi/timetrckr.git```

-1. Install sleepwatcher: ```brew install sleepwatcher``` (tested with version 2.2)
+1. Install Sleepwatcher: ```brew install sleepwatcher``` (tested with version 2.2)

 1. Set up launchd: ```cp de.bernhard-baehr.sleepwatcher-20compatibility-localuser.plist timetrckr.plist ~/Library/LaunchAgents/``` Change the _WorkingDirectory_ in both of the .plists to point to the location where you cloned the repo.